The Cultural Impedance Mismatch Between Data Professionals and Developers

 When it came to process there was a significant difference between the two communities.
 Throughout the 1990s the majority of new software development would use object and component-based technology and follow evolutionary processes in the mold of Barry Boehm’s spiral lifecycle.
 Where the data community for the most part stuck with what they knew to be tried and true, the developer community started experimenting with new techniques and technologies, pushing the software process boundaries.
 Yet, although many promises where made and many case studies written, and even though modeling languages unified under a single banner, the productivity gains proved to be much smaller than expected.
 Then, in 2001, seventeen thought leaders from the object community decided to go skiing.
 In the evening they gathered to discuss what works in practice rather than what they’d been told should work in theory when it comes to building systems.
 Surprisingly they actually agreed on a set of values and principles which were captured the publication of the Agile Manifesto-the second divergence occurred.
 Evolutionary development was good, but doing so in a highly collaborative and quality-driven manner was even better.
-The chasm between data professionals and developers was growing even wider, and the agile philosophies and techniques actually provided the productivity gains which had been promised in the first age of divergence.
-Agile teams are now achieving measurably higher success rates than traditional application development teams and data warehousing projects, 71.5% compared with 62.8% and 62.6% respectively, calling into question the approaches preferred by the traditional data community.
+The chasm between data professionals and developers was growing even wider, and the agile ways of thinking (WoT) and ways of working (WoW) actually provided the productivity gains which had been promised in the first age of divergence.
+Agile teams are now achieving measurably higher success rates than traditional application development teams and data warehousing initiatives, calling into question the approaches preferred by the traditional data community.

 Overcoming the cultural impedance mismatch is much more difficult than overcoming the technical impedance mismatch.
 Some strategies to help you do so:

-Everyone needs to recognize that the problem exists and needs to be overcome.
-Developers and data professionals have different skills, different backgrounds, different philosophies, and different ways that they prefer to work.
+- Everyone needs to recognize that the problem exists and needs to be overcome.
+Developers and data professionals have different skills, different backgrounds, different ways of thinking (WoT), and different ways of working (WoW).
 Instead of finding ways to work together that takes advantages of these differences, many IT shops instead have chosen to erect communication and political barriers between the two groups of professionals.
 These barriers must be removed, something that the adoption of the Agile Data (AD) method can help with.

-Recognize that one process size does not fit all.
-Different projects require different approaches and you need to manage accordingly.
-A data warehousing project is different than a web-site development project.
+- Recognize that one process size does not fit all.
+Different teams require different approaches and you need to manage accordingly.
+A data warehousing initiative is different than a web-site development effort.
 A team of three people will work differently than a team of thirty, or three hundred.
-A team that is co-located will work differently than a distributed team.
+A co-located team will work differently than a distributed team.
 A team working in a regulatory environment will work differently than one that does not.
 A team working with legacy systems will work differently than a team which is developing a greenfield system.
 It isn’t sufficient for the data group to be right, or the application group to be right, they need to be right together.
 We need to stop playing political games and instead find ways to work together.